arqueror/RestBud/README.md

 RestBud is a simple C# library built on the top of HttpClient that provides you with generic asynchronous/synchronous methods to: CREATE,PUT,POST,DELETE operations when communicating with ASP.NET Web Api 2

+# Referencing
+Once you download the solution, please compile the library and reference it from your project

 # Configuration

 Once the library is referenced in your project: